The following is the text of Canada’s international transactions report for February released by Statistics Canada.

 Note to readers

-The data series on international security transactions cover portfolio transactions in stocks, bonds and money market instruments for both Canadian and foreign issues.
+The data series on international transactions in securities cover portfolio transactions in equity and investment fund shares, bonds and money market instruments for both Canadian and foreign issues.
+This activity excludes transactions in equity and debt instruments between affiliated enterprises, classified as foreign direct investment in the international accounts.

-Stocks include common and preferred equities, as well as warrants.
+Equity and investment fund shares include common and preferred equities as well as units/shares of investment funds.

 Debt securities include bonds and money market instruments.